-There are key points in a student’s senior school career when they must streamline the range of subjects they study to focus on those they wish to take for their final exams.
-Choosing subjects takes place at different times in different school systems and can afford the students the ability to generalise or specialise, and opens doors for their ambitions in later academic and professional lives.
+There are critical points in a student’s senior school career when they must streamline the range of subjects they study to focus on those they wish to take for their final exams.
+Choosing subjects occurs at different times in different school systems and allows the students to generalise or specialise.
+It opens doors for their ambitions in later academic and professional lives.
 Equally, the wrong subject choices may narrow a student’s options and even close doors.
 What should students (and their parents) bear in mind when selecting subjects at each stage?
 How do the different curricula in international schools affect subject choices?

 Middle school: the first choice

-The iGCSEs are centrally assessed by external examiners.
-This means that, unlike the MYP exam results, iGCSE results rank students against their peers.
-This may be useful if the student has ambitions to go to University abroad.
-The iGCSE system is recognised worldwide and counts towards credits for most universities.
+External examiners assess the IGCSE centrally.
+Therefore, unlike the MYP exam results, IGCSE results rank students against their peers.
+This may be useful if the student has ambitions to go to university abroad.
+In addition, the IGCSE system has worldwide recognition, and it also counts towards credits for most universities.

-At the end of year 11, students must narrow down choices even further, and make an arguably more important decision about the interests they will pursue long-term.
+At the end of year 11, students must narrow down choices even further and make an arguably more critical decision about the interests they will pursue long-term.
 Students should also have a good understanding of the curriculum, the assessment style and the workload before committing to the curriculum and individual subject choices.

-At this time, students studying for the IB Diploma will choose 3 subjects at higher level.
-It is a good idea for students to study subjects that they are genuinely going to enjoy and succeed at, based on a track record such as their predicted or real grades from the previous stage of exams.
+At this time, students studying for the IB Diploma will choose three subjects at a higher level.
+Therefore, it is suitable for students to study subjects they will succeed in and genuinely enjoy.
+Also, look at their track record, such as their predicted or actual grades from the previous stage of exams.

-For A Level choices, students typically sit exams in 3 subjects, although some students may take 4 or 5.
-Three subjects at A Level roughly equates to the same number of IB Diploma grades.
-Choosing 3 A-Levels puts a slightly greater pressure on students.
-It means they cannot fall back on 3 more subjects at Standard level as for the IB.
+Students typically sit exams in 3 subjects for A-Level choices, although some may take 4 or 5.
+Three subjects at A-Level roughly equates to the same number of IB Diploma grades.
+However, choosing 3 A-Levels puts slightly greater pressure on students.
+It means they cannot fall back on three more subjects at the Standard Level for the IB.
 However, they have the possibility of taking a 4th and sometimes 5th subject in the first year.

-In the Swiss Maturité system, in addition to the standard 11 subjects, students choose 2 options, plus a research project.
-In the Swiss system, it is generally accepted that the choices made at this level will not restrict future chances to study.
-What it does is offer preparation for a subject they expect to study.
-This is because Swiss universities do not necessarily require specific subjects for entry.
-However, this is obviously different if a Swiss student plans to apply abroad, for example, in the UK or US.
+In addition to the standard 11 subjects, students choose two options, plus a research project.
+Generally, in the Swiss system, the choices made at this level will not restrict future chances to study.
+Instead, what it does is offer preparation for a subject they expect to study.
+Swiss universities do not necessarily require specific subjects for entry.
+However, this is different if a Swiss student plans to apply abroad, for example, in the UK or US.

 For those who are less sure of the path they wish to take, studying a broad range of subjects is likely to mean you meet the entry requirements of many different degree courses when the time comes to focus your attention on one (or a few) things.
-While keeping your options open, it is also important to be aware of the requirements for studying in different countries to avoid being caught out.
-For example, in Swiss universities, to study almost any subject you need maths/science at higher level.
-Equally, some universities may not give credits to certain subjects that others deem solidly academic.
-For example arts subjects or philosophy.
-Being aware of the constraints later and keeping doors open is usually a safe strategy.
+While keeping your options open, it is also essential to be aware of any requirements for studying in different countries to avoid restrictions later.
+For example, in Swiss universities, you need maths/science at a higher level to study almost any subject.
+Equally, some universities may not give credits to specific subjects that others deem solidly academic – for example, arts subjects or philosophy.
+But, again, being aware of the constraints later and keeping doors open is usually a safe strategy.

-The irony in keeping an eye on the future at such a young age is that many employers are not particularly interested in which subjects a candidate has studied at iGCSE or even A Level and IB.
+It is important to remember that many employers are not particularly interested in which subjects a candidate has studied at IGCSE or even A-Level and IB.
 However, that is not to say that they have no bearing on professional success.
 Most important to bear in mind is that an employer will be looking for the area the candidate excels in.
-It is better to choose something that is personally interesting and succeed in it, than to choose what you think employers would like to see and fail in it.
+Therefore, it is better to choose something exciting and succeed than decide what you think employers would like to see and fail.

-An employer will be interested only in your successes.
-It is no use studying maths, when a humanity you love would have given you top marks.
-A student generally is going to be successful only doing something they are interested in and have an aptitude for.
+Success is the only thing that interests an employer.
+It is no use studying maths when social science you love would have given you top marks.
+A student will usually be successful when doing something they have an interest in and an aptitude.
 Then it comes down to old fashioned hard work!

-In our experience, parents give the best support in encouraging the student to pursue what they are interested in.
-Pressure should be applied in the right places.
+As a parent, you should only apply pressure in the right places.
 For example, if a student looks like they are unwisely narrowing their opportunities.
 For parents, knowing when and how to step in is often a delicate balancing act.
-Teachers are often well placed to advise on a student’s aptitude and performance in different subjects.
+Teachers can also advise on a student’s aptitude and performance in different subjects.
 They may also be able to provide suggestions for their future academic plans.

-It is often the case also that an independent voice is needed.
+Often needed is an independent voice.
 One which has no perceived ‘interest’ in the child studying this or that.
-Professional education specialists can be very helpful in providing this opinion.
-They can provide great help understanding the higher education system that the child is likely to have to navigate later on.
+Professional education specialists can be beneficial in providing this opinion.
+In addition, they can give great help understanding the higher education system that the child is likely to have to navigate later on.

 Sabine Hutcheson, Academic Director, TutorsPlus